Agoric/agoric-sdk/packages/pegasus/localDemo/localDemo.md

 ### Send Samoleans to Agoric

-To recieve and view assets from other chanin you must create your peg using `pegRemote`.
+To recieve and view assets from other chains you must create your peg using `pegRemote`.
 In the previous section we created our peg using `pegLocal` because IST is a local asset to Agoric.

 Create your remote peg by running below command: